gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 }
 ```

-You can use the CLI option `--terragrunt-json-out` to configure where terragrunt renders out the json representation.
+You can use the CLI option `--json-out` to configure where terragrunt renders out the json representation.

 To generate json with metadata can be specified argument `--with-metadata` which will add metadata to the json output.